Jonathan-R-Anderson/FlaskBlog/README.md

 ### Blockchain

 User accounts, posts, comments, tipping, sponsor slots and media magnets are now handled by dedicated contracts under [`contracts/`](contracts/).
 Each contract is owned by the sysop who deployed it, while public methods let authors create posts or comments and fans send tips.
-Python helpers in [`app/blockchain`](app/blockchain) show how to interact with these deployments on any Ethereum-compatible network (e.g. zkSync).
+All smart-contract interactions are performed in the browser via `ethers.js`, keeping the Flask backend free of blockchain dependencies.

 ### Static Files via BitTorrent

 All images in [`images/`](images/) are served normally by the Flask server but are also seeded over BitTorrent for additional distribution.
-A helper script [`scripts/seed_images.py`](scripts/seed_images.py) generates torrents for the images and seeds them using `libtorrent`.
-These torrent files can also be loaded into a uTorrent client so the server and peers share the load.
-Magnet URLs for the images are stored on-chain and fetched directly in the browser via the ImageStorage smart contract, then rendered using WebTorrent and Blob URLs for load-balanced delivery.
+Magnet URLs for the images are stored on-chain and fetched directly in the browser via the PostStorage smart contract, then rendered using WebTorrent and Blob URLs for load-balanced delivery.

 ### Default Admin Account
 - Username: `admin`